Léon Delagrange: Early aviation

 Delagrange was one of the first people in Europe to take up aviation.
 In 1907, he became interested in flying and became a pioneer of powered flight.
 That same year he was one of the first people to order an aircraft from Gabriel Voisin of the Voisin brothers, enabling them to get established as manufacturers of airplanes.
 The aircraft was the first example of what was to become one of the most successful early French aircraft, the Voisin 1907 biplane.
-He made his first public flight on 16 March 1907 at Bagatelle, France, where he flew a biplane.
+He made his first public flight on 16 March 1907 at Bagatelle, France, where he flew the biplane.
 His feats soon attracted worldwide attention and he is said to have refused a guarantee of US$10,000 if he would visit the United States to perform demonstrations.

-He became president of the Aéro-Club de France in 1907 or 1908.
+In March 1908 a period of intense competition between Henri Farman and Delagrange began, Delagrange now flying the new Delagrange II incorporating the modifications that had been made to Farman's Voisin aircraft, now renamed the Farman Ibis and with a new covering of "Continental" brand rubberised balloon fabric replacing the original varnished silk.
+On 21 March Farman set a new Aéro-Club de France record with a flight of just over 2 kilometres (1.25 miles).
+In the evening of the same day, Delagrange took Farman back to the hangar, making Farman the first fixed-wing aircraft "passenger".
+At the end of May Farman had also made the first flights in Europe with a passenger, carrying Ernest Archdeacon for 1,242 m at Ghent.

-During 1908, Delagrange toured Italy, where he made flight demonstrations.
+Later in 1908, Delagrange toured Italy, where he made flight demonstrations.
 It was during one of these demonstrations on 8 July 1908 that he made the world's first flight with a female passenger, his partner and fellow sculptor Thérèse Peltier.
 On 6 September 1908, he set distance and endurance records with a flight of 24.727 km lasting 29 minutes 53.8 seconds at Issy-les-Moulineaux.

 On 7 January 1909, Delagrange was awarded one of the first eight aviator certificates awarded by the Aéro-Club de France.
 In 1909, he also received the Lagatiner prize for a fight at Port-Aviation (often called "Juvisy Airfield") at Viry-Châtillon, France, of 3.6 mi in 10 minutes 18 seconds.

 Delagrange participated in the world's first air race at Port-Aviation on 23 May 1909 and in two other races that year.
 In addition to his original Voisin airplane, he also bought three Blériot XIs, and he formed a team by recruiting pilots Hubert Le Blon, Léon Molon, and Georges Prévoteau.
 He also flew in several non-competitive meetings.
 He was the first to equip a Blériot XI with a 50 hp Gnome engine in place of the 25 hp Anzani, thereby doubling its power.

 During 1909, Delagrange participated in the following air race meetings: